 Both incoming freshman, transfers, and students already in the program are eligible to apply.
 Every year we award at least one scholarship that will cover 1/3 of In-State tuition for a maximum of four years.
 Due to limited funds, awards to out-of-state students, covering 1/3 of Out-of-State tuition for a maximum of four years, are available roughly every other year.
 Out-of-state students are still welcome to apply for support at the in-state level in years when out-of-state awards cannot be funded.

-Application deadline is March 31st.
+Application deadline is April 15th - extended!

 Application link is here.

 These departmental scholarships are supported by the Richard and Joan Reed Endowed Scholarship Fund, the Mindlin Foundation, and the Bruce Caldwell Memorial Scholarship Fund.